mzattera/v4j/docs/005/index.md

   **TODO** Show that vast majority of unstructured words appear only once in the text.
 This is probably true for separable too.

-- Sometime we contrast regular and separable terms to unstructured ones by calling th eformer ***structured***.
+- Sometime we contrast regular and separable terms to unstructured ones by calling the former ***structured***.

 The below table summarizes these findings.